freunde-sgh/spickzettel/README.markdown

 ```

 Then, upload new PDFs to freunde-sgh.de and assign the category "Spickzettel", which makes it appear in the [index page](http://freunde-sgh.de/spickzettel).

+# TODO

+* Without full text, and not split yet:

+  - spickzettel-34.pdf
+  - spickzettel-36.pdf

+* #37 has press marks and needs to have its [cropBox](https://pythonhosted.org/PyPDF2/PageObject.html#PyPDF2.pdf.PageObject.cropBox) set

+* Document titles are mostly garbage, but may be useful for searching

+* Many of the later issues do not have the cover page as #1, but the very last page.
+Need to split and move.